LewdM3at/GoonGet/README.md

 ## ✨ Features

-- Fetch images and GIFs from Rule34
+- Fetch images and GIFs from Rule34 and Gelbooru

 - Display media directly in your terminal via chafa